 6 Ways to Increase Self-Confidence in Your Daughter

 Every parent wants to raise a child that truly loves herself.
 It can feel difficult, even impossible, to do that in a society that seems to constantly put her down.
 But there are things you can do to help her with self-esteem building.
-Here are a few parenting tips on how to build up that self-love:
+Here are a few parenting tips on how to build up self-love in your young queen.

-Your daughter comes into contact with countless other people every day, each of them unique and individual.
-It will be difficult for her not to compare herself to them- you may find her asking, are my classmates smarter than I am?
+Your daughter meets and interacts with many types of people every day, especially if she is of school age.
+It may be difficult for her not to compare herself to them- and you may find her asking, are my classmates smarter than I am?
 Are they better than I am at sports?
 There are a million ways for her to feel inadequate when she compares herself to others.

 What’s key is that you don’t reinforce those thoughts.
 Rather than telling her that she’s worse or better than her friends, her classmates, or her siblings, remind her of what makes her special- her talents, her strengths.

 Especially for younger children, it is important to start this practice early.
-When you say things to your daughter to build her up, encourage her to say them to herself.
+When you say things to your daughter to build her up, also encourage her to repeat those things to herself.
 She can do this effectively through play - reading an empowering book, playing with a puzzle or even her favorite toy.
 Words are powerful.
 Teach her the importance of building herself up emotionally and this is something that will serve her throughout her life.